aaldis/Simple-Roll-Ups/README.md

 # Simple-Roll-Ups
-Repository of useful code to accomplish simple tasks.
-Can be reused repeatedly.
+SFDC Simple roll up structure that can be used repeatedly.